linjianz/tensorflow_homographynet/README.md

 > val2014: 40504 images
 > test2014: 40775 images

-## main_train.py
+## train_mycnn.py
-for each image, generate 8 pairs of samples
+use the cnn network by myself for train

-## main_test.py
+## main.py
-for each image, test the loss of generated sample
+use existing cnn framework for training, dropout & bn the matter

 ## train_2.py
 use data_generation.py to generate images first.
 Then start train